 When you go into the nitty gritty of your buyer personas you’re able to start thinking like them.
 You can start to see the content they most respond to, what things interest them, and how to get more engagement.

 Young audiences today are more likely to listen to podcasts or fun videos.
 These items would be great during the awareness phase.
 There is a lot of trial and error to see what is the best form of communication but as you get to know your target audience better, the easier it will get.

-You may want to have multiple trigger points that will help persuade your audience such as they haven’t engaged with one of your emails in three weeks, three months, or more, this is when you can send a re-engagement email or offer them the option to unsubscribe.
-When done correctly, trigger emails can yield really greate results because it not only sends the right information at the right time, it also helps with personalization.
-You can use the marketing around your subscribers timeline instead of your own all the while driving the actions you desire.
+You may want to have multiple trigger points that will help persuade your audience such as if they haven’t engaged with one of your emails in three weeks, three months, or more, this is when you can send a re-engagement email or offer them the option to unsubscribe.
+When done correctly, trigger emails can yield really great results because it not only sends the right information at the right time, but it also helps with personalization.
+You can use the marketing around your subscriber's timeline instead of your own all the while driving the actions you desire.

 Organize Your Email Marketing Funnel

 These first steps of maintaining a clean email list, categorizing based on behavior, knowing your target audience, and defining your triggers will help you get started on an amazing email marketing funnel.
 The aim is to move your customers through the funnel as seamlessly as possible and help them make the right decisions.
 You want to send your email communication at the right time while making it feel personal and tailored to them.
 You now have the tools that will help you get organized and get sending.
 Remember, it is a lot of trial and error so don’t be afraid to fail.
 You can always re-strategize.